 Vehicles must not be overloaded.
 Loads must be evenly distributed, secured and must not project beyond the side or back of the vehicle.
 The design and construction of the vehicle must be suitable for the load(s).
 Drivers or operators are responsible for checking the security of their loads.
-Where necessary, abnormal loads must be formally notified and a warning vehicle should be in attendance.
+Where necessary, abnormal loads must be formally notified, and a warning vehicle should be in attendance.
 When vehicles are being loaded, the driver should only remain in the cab if it can protect him from the risks of falling materials / objects and other relevant hazards.
 When loading and unloading deliveries employees must observe the requirements of the working at height policy.
+VolkerFitzpatrick have a zero-tolerance policy with regards to that no person should access wagon beds without suitable edge protection or fall arrest (zero-tolerance).